Stirling Moss: Popular culture

 During his driving career, Moss was one of the most recognised celebrities in Britain, leading to many media appearances.
 In March 1958, Moss was a guest challenger on the TV panel show What's My Line? (episode with Anita Ekberg).
-In 1959 he was the subject of the TV programme This Is Your Life.
+In April 1959 he was the subject of the television programme This Is Your Life.
 On 12 June the following year he was interviewed by John Freeman on Face to Face; Freeman later said that he had thought before the interview that Moss was a playboy, but in their meeting he showed "cold, precise, clinical judgement ... a man who could live so close to the edge of death and danger, and trust entirely to his own judgement.
 This appealed to me".
 Moss also appeared as himself in the 1964 film The Beauty Jungle and was one of several celebrities with cameo appearances in the 1967 version of the James Bond film Casino Royale.
 He played Evelyn Tremble's (Peter Sellers) driver.

 For many years during and after his career, the rhetorical phrase "Who do you think you are, Stirling Moss?" was supposedly the standard question all British policemen asked speeding motorists.
 Moss relates he himself was once stopped for speeding and asked just that; he reports the traffic officer had some difficulty believing him.
 Moss was the subject of a cartoon biography in the magazine Private Eye that said he was interested in cars, women and sex, in that order.
 The cartoon, drawn by Willie Rushton, showed him continually crashing, having his driving licence revoked and finally "hosting television programmes on subjects he knows nothing about".
 It also made reference to the amnesia Moss suffered from as a result of head injuries sustained in the crash at Goodwood in 1962.
 Although there were complaints to the magazine about the cartoons, Moss telephoned Private Eye to ask whether he could use it as a Christmas card.

 Moss was one of the few drivers of his era to create a brand from his name for licensing purposes, which was launched when his website was revamped in 2009 with improved content.
 In 2004, Moss was a supporter of the UK Independence Party.
 He was also a Mercedes-Benz Brand Ambassador, having kept a close relationship with the brand, and remained an enthusiast and collector of the brand, which includes the Mercedes-Benz W113, Mercedes-Benz SLR McLaren Stirling Moss among others.